CodeWithDennis/docexplorer/README.md

 - Follow PSR-12 coding standards
 - Write tests for new features
+    - If you're unfamiliar with testing or need help, you can create a draft PR and ask for assistance from the community.
 - Update documentation as needed
 - Use meaningful commit messages
 - Keep PRs focused and manageable